Where to Stay in Buenos Aires? Check the best places to stay in Buenos Aires, including a review of Recoleta, Palermo and Puerto Madero

 Buenos Aires is one of the best cities in the world for eating out, especially if you like meat and wine.
 The Argentinian churrasco is famous worldwide and the country is one of the world’s top wine producers.

-In terms of accommodation, Buenos Aires has options for all budgets.
-If you are doing a South American tour, you will probably notice that prices in Buenos Aires are higher than other capitals in the region, but there are still great budget options.
+In terms of accommodation, the capital of Argentina has options for all budgets.
+If you are doing a South American tour, you will probably notice that prices in the city are higher than other capitals in the region, but there are still great budget options.

 If you want to understand better the Argentinian economy, check our post on salaries in Buenos Aires.

-Buenos Aires has a pretty favorable climate year round.
-If you are coming from the Northern Hemisphere, be prepared to have opposite seasons in Buenos Aires.
-When it is winter in the Northern Hemisphere its summer in Buenos Aires.
+The capital ofArgentina has a pretty favorable climate year round.
+If you are coming from the Northern Hemisphere, be prepared to have opposite seasons in Argentina.
+When it is winter in the Northern Hemisphere its summer in most of South America.

-Considering the overall pleasant climate in Buenos Aires, there is not much restrictions regarding when to visit the city.
+Considering the overall pleasant climate in the city, there is not much restrictions regarding when to visit the city.
 The winter months are just slightly cold, and the temperature is usually good for outdoor activities.

-Summer in Buenos Aires can be quite hot, especially in January and February.
-These months are not the most recommendable to visit Buenos Aires, as the heat can be unpleasant at times.
+Summer in the region can be quite hot, especially in January and February.
+These months are not the most recommendable to visit the Argentinian capital, as the heat can be unpleasant at times.

 Are you traveling to South America?
 You may be interested to check some of our other guides to the region.
 Check the best places to stay in Lima, Peru and where to stay in Montevideo, Uruguay.